 Note:- The examiner will set eight questions in all.
-Question No.1, comprising of seven short answer typequestions, shall be compulsory In all, the students would be required to attempt five questions.
-All questions will carry equal marks.
+Question No.1, comprising of seven short answer typequestions, shall be compulsory In all, the students would be required to attempt five multinational business transactions patterns; foreign currency translation; international audit environment international accounting standards; concept and mechanism of setting international standards disclosure requirements of international accounting standards.
+Managing international information systems; international perspective on inflation accounting; international dimensions of financial reporting;

-The objective of this course is to acquaint the students with the accounting needs of international financial Markets and to analysis the accounting measurement and reporting issues unique to multinational business transactions
+The objective of this course is to acquaint the students with the accounting needs of international financial Markets and to analysis the accounting measurement and reporting issues unique to harmonization of accounting practices.
+Analyzing foreign financial statements; accounting for environmental protection measures.